 Historically, many NASCAR Cup Series drivers have also competed in other series races as well.
-Cup Series drivers now face more limitations on their participation in the Xfinity Series and Camping World Truck Series.
+Cup Series drivers now face more limitations on their participation in the Xfinity Series and Craftsman Truck Series.
 Established Cup Series drivers are:

-- Excluded from Xfinity and Camping World Trucks regular-season finale and playoffs races
+- Excluded from Xfinity and Craftsman Trucks regular-season finale and playoffs races

 - Not eligible for Xfinity Dash 4 Cash and the Triple Truck Challenge

 - Limited to participating in five Xfinity races

 - Limited to participating in five Craftsman Trucks races